cycfi/hz_audio_to_midi/README.md

 ![Hz Pitch to MIDI](https://github.com/cycfi/hz_audio_to_midi/blob/master/docs/images/MIDI_Guitar-16-9.png?raw=true)

-This project aims to create an open-source multichannel pitch-to-MIDI converter with 8 audio inputs, one MIDI output, and one USB output, leveraging the Hz Pitch Detection system (part of the Q DSP library) for precise and efficient pitch tracking The device will convert audio signals from multiple sources into MIDI (MPE and MIDI-2) in real time with minimal latency, providing a high-quality and customizable solution for electric guitars, basses, and other instruments.
+This project aims to create an open-source multichannel pitch-to-MIDI converter with 8 audio inputs, one MIDI output, and one USB-C output, leveraging the Hz Pitch Detection system (part of the Q DSP library) for precise and efficient pitch tracking The device will convert audio signals from multiple sources into MIDI (MPE and MIDI-2) in real time with minimal latency, providing a high-quality and customizable solution for electric guitars, basses, and other instruments.

 - [Pitch Perfect: Enhanced Pitch Detection Techniques Part 1](https://www.cycfi.com/2024/09/pitch-perfect-enhanced-pitch-detection-techniques-part-1/)
 - [Pitch Perfect: Enhanced Pitch Detection Techniques Part 2](https://www.cycfi.com/2024/10/pitch-perfect-enhanced-pitch-detection-techniques-part-2/)